Screeding a floor

 Concrete floor

 On the other hand you can screed the floor traditionally.
 First, you have to clean thoroughly the concrete floor, by using a brush, otherwise the cement screed won’t adhere to it.
 Make sure you remove completely the dust and other residues.
-Afterwards, you have to sprinkle water all over the surface as to enhance the bond of the screed with the concrete flooring.
+Afterwards, sprinkle water over the surface to enhance the bond of the screed with the concrete flooring.

 Mixing cement screed